sandialabs/Arcus/docs/IPAddress-Comparers.rst

 The ``DefaultIPAddressComparer`` extends ``Comparer<IPAddress>``.
 Its behavior is to first compare two ``IPAddress`` objects via the ``IComparer<AddressFamily>`` and then ordinally based on the ``IPAddress`` big-endian unsigned integer value.

-By default the :ref:`DefaultAddressFamilyComparer` is used to compare the address families of the addresses. but that may be overridden by providing your own ``IComparer<AddressFamily>`` to the appropriate constructor
+By default the :ref:`DefaultAddressFamilyComparer` is used to compare the address families of the addresses, but that may be overridden by providing your own ``IComparer<AddressFamily>`` to the appropriate constructor

 .. code-block:: c#